 GPA: Students must have a minimum of a 3.50 grade point average in order to graduate as a Sally McDonnell Barksdale Honors Scholar.
 In the service of accomplishing this goal, Honors students must attain a minimum GPA of 3.20 at the end of the freshman year, a 3.40 at the end of the sophomore year, and a 3.50 by the end of the junior year.
 During the senior year, students should have at least a 3.50 cumulative GPA.

 Community Action: Honors students are expected to participate in the Community Action Challenge each semester.
-The college accepts a wide variety of experiences from churches, clubs and campus organizations as fulfilling this requirement; visit a list of many organizations in the Oxford/Lafayette County area.
+The college accepts a wide variety of experiences from churches, clubs and campus organizations as fulfilling this requirement.
+Need ideas?
+Visit the LOU Volunteer Connection or the United Way of Oxford.

 Year-by-Year Guide for Students